A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Modules of the ELAS simulator

-There are several reasons why a candidate may not be offered a liver in ELAS allocation, despite being ranked high enough for an offer.
-These reasons include that: \begin{enumerate}[noitemsep] \item Centers frequently decline the graft for all candidates who appear on the match list, even when making patient-driven offers (for instance, because of poor donor quality, or capacity constraints).
-A patient may thus not receive a patient-driven offer in case the center has already rejected the graft. \item Offers are not made to candidates whose allocation profile indicates that the patient does not want to be considered for the offer (for instance, because the donor is too old). \item Center-driven offers are not directly offered to listed candidates.
-Instead, the center chooses a candidate for transplantation. \item ET can deviate from the standard allocation procedure in case allocation time is limited.
-Candidates not located in the vicinity of the graft can then be skipped. \end{enumerate} These reasons motivated us to \begin{enumerate}[noitemsep] \item Implement a two-stage patient-driven offer acceptance procedure.
-In the first stage, a center-level logistic model is used to predict based on donor characteristics alone whether the center is willing to accept the graft.
-Provided that the center is willing to accept the graft, a patient-level logistic model is used to predict graft offer acceptance based on patient and donor characteristics. \item Skip offers of liver grafts to elective candidates whose allocation profiles indicate they do not want to be offered the liver graft. \item Estimate logistic regressions separately for center- and patient-driven offers. \item Approximate deviation from standard allocation (see Appendix \ref{app:deviation_regular_allocation} for details). \end{enumerate} The graft offer acceptance behavior of certain patient groups may be poorly described by a logistic model that is fitted on all historic offer acceptance decisions.
-For instance, Wood et al. \cite{WoodPEDLSAM2021} describe that the graft offer acceptance module of LSAM poorly predicted offer acceptance behavior for pediatric candidates.
-This has motivated us to estimate logistic regressions separately for (i) pediatric candidates with HU/ACO statuses, (ii) elective pediatric patients, (iii) adult candidates with HU/ACO statuses, and (iv) elective adult candidates.
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Centers frequently decline the graft for all candidates who appear on the match list, even when making patient-driven offers (for example because of poor donor quality or capacity constraints).
+A patient may thus not receive a patient-driven offer in case the center has already rejected the graft. \item Offers are not made to candidates whose allocation profiles exclude them from receiving the liver graft (for example because the donor is too old). \item Center offers are not directly offered by Eurotransplant to individual candidates.
+Instead, the transplantation center chooses a candidate for transplantation. \item Eurotransplant can deviate from the standard allocation procedure in case allocation time is limited.
+Offers to candidates not located in the vicinity of the graft are then bypassed. \end{enumerate}